gnumonik/regtools/README.md

 | Subkeys: <TRUNCATED>
 |------]
 ```

+Two things to note here:

+First, *a variable can only be assigned ****once**** in a single shell session or script file.
+If you know an imperative programming language, you can think of `regtools` variables as constants.
+(They're really immutable variables, a la Haskell/Rust or Scala's 'val's, but the difference doesn't really matter here.)

 One thing to note here is that the `regtools` scripting language is **strongly/statically typed**.
 If you don't know what the means (or are scared of types), don't worry!
 There are *only **5*** types: